broadinstitute/gatk/scripts/variantstore/docs/azure/cromwell_on_azure_cosmos.md

 # **Note**

-This Cosmos DB exploration spike is not going to follow the pattern of the Azure SQL Database spike of trying to run in Microsoft's Cromwell on Azure (CoA) system.
-We already learned in the Azure SQL Database spike that the Azure Batch VMs spun up in CoA are not authed nor have any assigned identity.
-We believe from our discussions with the Workflows teams that the Azure Batch VMs spun up in Terra on Azure will be authed as the user, which is a very significant difference with regards to being able to do passwordless auth to Cosmos DB.
-For that reason the instructions that follow will assume an environment where the user is authenticated via the Azure CLI. i.e. the following should return a JSON blob that looks like your identity in the DSP Dev Azure Tenant:
+This Cosmos DB exploration spike builds on the learnings from the Azure SQL Database spike, most notably in not trying to run inside Microsoft's Cromwell on Azure (CoA) system.
+The Azure SQL Database spike revealed that the Azure Batch VMs spun up in CoA are not authed nor have any assigned identity.
+However from our discussions with the Workflows teams we believe that the Azure Batch VMs spun up in Terra on Azure will be authed as the user.
+For that reason the instructions that follow assume an environment where the user is authenticated via the Azure CLI. i.e. the following should return a JSON blob that looks like your identity in the DSP Dev Azure Tenant:

 ```
 az ad signed-in-user show